mist64/cbmsrc/README.md

 * DOS_1541C_01[_REC] is 251968-01 (1984, shipped with the 1541C)
 * DOS_1541C_02[_REC] is 251968-02 (1986, [release notes](http://www.zimmers.net/anonftp/pub/cbm/firmware/drives/new/1541/1541C.251968-02.txt))
 * DOS_1541C_03[_REC] is 251968-03 (shipped with the 1541-II)

+(Commodore used the PET Resident Assembler to build the 1541 DOS until "&#x5f;03", and switched to the BSO assembler afterwards.
+All original source that has been preserved is in BSO format.
+To allow for better comparisons, all "&#x5f;REC" source has been formatted in the PET Resident Assembler format.
+So note that the "&#x5f;REC" source after "&#x5f;03" never existed in this format.)

 ### DOS_1551